-As a train journey enthusiast I have taken many of the recognised most beautiful train journeys in the world and I would definitely include the Flam to Myrdal rail trip in my top ten.
+As a train journey enthusiast, I have taken many of the recognised most beautiful train journeys in Europe and the world and I would definitely include the Flam to Myrdal rail trip in my top ten.
 It is quite touristy but absolutely worth doing!

 - We travelled in winter so the trip was quieter and less busy than the summer months.
 If possible I would recommend traveling during the cooler months.
 I would advise checking when the cruise ships are due into Flam if you are visiting in summer and also booking seats for the first trip of the day.

-- If you trip on the Flamsbana is an extension to your Bergen to Oslo train trip buy tickets from the Norwegian State Railway website.
+- If your trip on the Flamsbana is an extension to your Bergen to Oslo train trip buy tickets from the Norwegian State Railway website.

 - Useful website – Flam Tourist Office